 In Old San Juan, Calle San Sebastián is lined with bars and restaurants, although the hottest clubs are along and just off Calle Fortaleza.
 Salsa music blaring from jukeboxes in cut-rate pool halls competes with mellow Latin jazz in top-flight nightspots.
 The young and the beautiful often socialize in Plaza San José.
 Mid-January sees the Fiestas de la Calle San Sebastián, one of the Caribbean's best street parties.

-In Old San Juan, especially on Calles Fortaleza and Cristo, you can find everything from T-shirt emporiums to selective crafts stores, bookshops, art galleries, jewelry boutiques, and even shops that specialize in made-to-order Panama hats.
-Running perpendicular to those streets is Calle Cristo, lined with factory-outlet stores, including Coach and Ralph Lauren.
+In Old San Juan, Calle Fortaleza and Calle San Francisco have everything from T-shirt emporiums to jewelry stores to shops that specialize in made-to-order Panama hats.
+Running perpendicular to those streets is Calle Cristo, lined with factory-outlet stores, including Coach, Gant, Guess, and Ralph Lauren.
 On weekends, artisans sell their wares at stalls around Paseo de la Princesa.